-The appointed heritage specialist has confirmed that the dam will not impact on any heritage resources.
+The development does not impact on any heritage resources.
 In terms of the proposed development, if any evidence of archaeological remains are unearthed, this must be communicated to the Heritage Western Cape immediately.
 See the Heritage Requirements in this report for detailed instructions as to communicating any finds.

-3.11 OCCUPATIONAL HEALTH AND SAFETY ACT (ACT 85 OF 1993)
+3.10 OCCUPATIONAL HEALTH AND SAFETY ACT (ACT 85 OF 1993)